Skip to content

 Download

-According to the United Nations, around a third of food produced for human consumption is thrown away worldwide.
-In Austria, between 800,000 and one million tons of food are thrown away every year, 229,000 tons of which are thrown away by private households alone.
-The “World Day against Food Waste” aims to draw attention to these alarming figures and at the same time highlight solutions.
+According to the United Nations, around one-third of food produced for human consumption is wasted worldwide.
+In Austria, between 800,000 and one million tons of food are disposed of each year, with 229,000 tons coming from private households alone.
+The “World Day Against Food Waste” aims to raise awareness of these alarming figures and simultaneously showcase solutions.

-In order to save food that is still edible from being thrown away and to protect resources at the same time, ADEG retailers take various measures in their stores.
-For example, products that are about to expire are not thrown away but donated to charitable organizations to help people in need.
-In addition, ADEG retailers cooperate with initiatives such as “Too good to go” and with regional farms that use food that is no longer saleable as animal feed.
-REWE Wholesale Managing Director Jürgen Öllinger emphasizes the role model function of ADEG retailers: “With their commitment, our ADEG retailers are sending a strong signal against food waste.
-Through creative and sustainable measures, they show how responsible food handling can be practiced in everyday life.
-They not only contribute to environmental protection, but also support people in difficult situations - a win-win situation for society and our resources.”
+To save still-edible food from the trash while also protecting resources, ADEG retailers implement various measures in their markets.
+Products nearing their expiration dates are not discarded but donated to charitable organizations to help those in need.
+Additionally, ADEG retailers collaborate with initiatives like “Too Good To Go” and with local farms that utilize unsellable food as animal feed.
+REWE Wholesale Managing Director Jürgen Öllinger emphasizes the exemplary role of ADEG retailers: “Our ADEG retailers set a strong example against food waste with their commitment.
+Through creative and sustainable measures, they demonstrate how responsible handling of food can be practiced in everyday life.
+They not only contribute to environmental protection but also support people in challenging life situations – a win-win situation for society and our resources.”

-From the “Too Good Too Go” app to food bank donations
+From the “Too Good To Go” app to food bank donations

-Peter Buchmüller's ADEG store in the Salzburg municipality of Großgmain is a successful example of how to avoid food waste.
-For two years now, the store has been taking part in the “Too Good To Go” initiative, in which food that is still edible but no longer in perfect condition is packaged in “surprise bags” and offered at reduced prices shortly before closing time.
-An app shows which stores offer this service and where you can pick them up after paying.
-At ADEG Binder in the Lower Austrian municipality of St. Andrä-Wördern (Tulln district), food that is close to its expiry date is also offered at greatly reduced prices via the “Too Good To Go” app.
-The market also offers baked goods that are more than one day old at half price.
-A special initiative is the cooperation with the local bird of prey breeding station, to which leftover meat and sausage products that can no longer be sold are donated as food.
-Also in Lower Austria, the ADEG Lechner family in the municipality of Katzelsdorf (Wiener Neustadt district) is taking far-reaching measures to actively combat food waste: Through its cooperation with the “Team Österreich Tafel” food bank, it supports people in difficult circumstances and at the same time focuses on saving food.
+A successful example of effectively preventing food waste is the ADEG market run by Peter Buchmüller in the Salzburg municipality of Großgmain.
+For two years, the market has participated in the “Too Good To Go” initiative, where still-edible but imperfect food is packaged in “surprise bags” and offered at discounted prices shortly before closing time.
+An app shows which stores offer this service and where customers can pick them up after payment.
+At ADEG Binder in the Lower Austrian municipality of St. Andrä-Wördern (district of Tulln), foods nearing their expiration dates are also offered through the “Too Good To Go” app at significantly reduced prices.
+Additionally, the market offers baked goods that are older than one day at half price.
+A unique initiative is the collaboration with the local bird of prey breeding station, where leftover meat and sausage products that can no longer be sold are donated as feed.
+Also in Lower Austria, the ADEG retailer family Lechner in the municipality of Katzelsdorf (district of Wiener Neustadt) takes extensive measures to actively combat food waste: They support people in difficult situations through cooperation with the “Team Österreich Tafel” while also focusing on food rescue.